ASCII-Mentorships/nemo-lang/README.rst

 Project Pipeline
 ----------------
 People familiar with programming languages would realise that the language will start with a `lexer <https://en.wikipedia.org/wiki/Lexical_analysis>`_ and a `parser <https://en.wikipedia.org/wiki/Parsing>`_.
-This tools will convert human-readable source code into computer-modifiable data structures.
+These will convert human-readable source code into computer-modifiable data structures.
 Just like Haskell, we will be implementing an intermediate and much simple **Core** language, which would be very similiar in structure to another functional programming language called `Lisp <https://en.wikipedia.org/wiki/Lisp_(programming_language)>`_.
 The front end **Nemo** language will be then `desugared <https://en.wikipedia.org/wiki/Syntactic_sugar>`_ into the **Core** language.
 We will then *either/both* interpret the **Core** language, *or/and* compile it into some machine readable/portable format (like assembly or C).
 Optimizations will occur throughout the pipeline.

 Tentative Timeline
 ------------------